The challenges of running a business

 Use our market research kit to find market and industry information for your business.

 Many good business initiatives fail due to poor funding, so carefully consider your capital requirements when planning your business.
-You will need enough capital to sustain your business until it begins to break even or consistently return a profit.
+You will need enough capital to sustain your business until it begins to break even or consistently returns a profit.
 You could also use financial benchmarking data to find out what funding might be required to start your business.

 Learn more about funding your business.